 Dr Louise Wood, Director of Science, Research and Evidence at DHSC and co-lead for NIHR added:

 I appreciate the fantastic job thousands of research staff have been doing over several months in very difficult circumstances (both at work and in their personal lives) and recognise that, despite huge commitment and resilience from the research delivery workforce, R&D office staff and the NIHR, the capacity in the system is finite.
 We are reaffirming the priorities set out in the Restart Framework, and specifying COVID-19 UPH vaccine and prophylactic studies and platform therapeutics trials as the top priority for research infrastructure support.

-UHDB R&D would like to thank everyone who has supported us during the COVID pandemic, from our Clinical colleagues throughout the Trust, Pathology for COVID19 testing, The Blood Transplant team for advice on convalescent plasma, IT colleagues and everyone who has taken part in the SIREN study.
+UHDB R&D would like to thank everyone who has supported us during the Covid-19 pandemic, from our clinical colleagues throughout the Trust, Pathology for Covid-19 testing, The Blood Transplant team for advice on convalescent plasma, IT colleagues and everyone who has taken part in the SIREN study.